Partly Sunny With a High Near 32

 Today

-Partly sunny, with a high near 32.
+Mostly cloudy, then gradually becoming sunny, with a high near 34.
 Wind chill values as low as -5.
-East wind around 6 mph becoming light and variable.
+Southeast wind around 5 mph becoming calm in the afternoon.

 Tonight